 You cannot put any of these services on a shelf, waiting for distribution and delivery to the customer at a later time.

 Once a service has been provided, it cannot be undone or returned.
-You cannot undo a haircut, a paint job, a medical procedure, or legal advice.
+You cannot “undo” a haircut, a paint job, a medical procedure, or legal advice.

 Often, the customer is a direct participant in the process.
 For example, you cannot have a medical procedure done without being present.
 A lawyer cannot work on a case if the client does not provide documents and other input.
 The customer’s ability and willingness to play their role in creating the service has a direct impact on the outcome.

-Make sure that the right benefits are offered, to the right customers, and for the right reasons.
+First of all, make sure that the right benefits are offered, to the right customers, and for the right reasons.
 When you’re developing a service offering, think about:

 - What does the service entail